doyourjob-agency/page-constructor/src/sub-blocks/LayoutItem/README.md

 `mediaLink?: {href: string; download?: boolean; newTab?: boolean}` — object, that wraps a link around the media.
-Href regulates the link, and download flag that sets whether or not we want this thing to be downloadable newTab regulates whether or not we want the link to be opened in new tab
+Href regulates the link, and download flag that sets whether or not we want this thing to be downloadable target regulates whether or not we want the link to be opened in new tab

 `content: Partial<Content>` - `Content` props (size and justify props like `colSizes`, `centered`, `size` are omitted) (see [Content](?path=/story/components-content--default))